A DIAMOND MEANS FOREVER

-At Unforgettable we aware of the emotional and financial investment buying a diamond is.
-That is why education and so important to us.
-We want you to know understand what you a buying so you can feel confident and excited about your purchase for many years to come.
+At Unforgettable, we aware of the emotional and financial investment of buying a diamond.
+That is why education is so important to us.
+We want you to understand what you are buying so you can feel confident and excited about your purchase for many years to come.
 Come in and let us teach you about the Four C’s: Clarity, Color, Cut, and Carat.
 We will explain how diamonds are graded and show you examples under a microscope so that you can learn, hands-on, in a relaxed setting.
 Schedule an appointment or just walk in any time.
 We would love to have the opportunity to help you create an Unforgettable ring!

 The 4 Cs of diamond grading are based on a scale created by the Gemological Institute of America (GIA) in the 1950s.
 Today it is considered the universal scale for determining a diamond’s quality and is used all over the world.